 Strike Against Patriarchy!

 March 8th, International Women’s Day (IWD) is a day of class struggle, when we stand united against prejudice, injustice and inequality.
-On IWD, International Workers of the World salutes the struggle of women and non-binary people worldwide who, from their workplaces, organise against capitalist labour exploitation, refusing to be submissive to the coercion of a patriarchal society which imposes the non-paid ‘second shift’ of caring labour, reinforcing rampant inequalities in our societies and a feminisation of poverty.
+On IWD, Industrial Workers of the World salutes the struggle of women and non-binary people worldwide who, from their workplaces, organise against capitalist labour exploitation, refusing to be submissive to the coercion of a patriarchal society which imposes the non-paid ‘second shift’ of caring labour, reinforcing rampant inequalities in our societies and a feminisation of poverty.

 The feminist fight against gender oppression, inequalities and for social justice doesn’t aim to catch up with the pitiful working man’s living wages and ascend to male-dominated decision-making positions, but to abolish the privileges and power structures that keep all working people enslaved in low wages, restricted welfare benefits and poor housing, reinforced with discrimination and bigotry based on gender, age, ethnic background, sexual preference, and physical appearance and ability.